 - 7. EXCLUSIONS FROM WARRANTY COVERAGE.
 The limited warranties of Crownline set forth in paragraphs 1 through 6 above do not apply to: - a.
 Engines, engine parts, outdrives, controls, propellers, instruments, fuel tanks, pumps, controls and any other equipment or boat accessory not manufactured by Crownline.
 Windshield damage or breakage is also excluded from Crownline's limited warranties. - b.
 Any fiberglass product not manufactured by Crownline. - c.
 Exterior gelcoat surfaces including, but not limited to, cracking, crazing, discoloration, blistering, chalking or fading, except only as provided in paragraphs 4 and 5 above. - d.
 Damage or effects of damage caused by the installation of engines, outdrives, propellers, instruments, fuel tanks, pumps, controls, generators, air conditioners, batteries and other equipment and accessories installed by anyone other than Crownline. - e.
 Any boat damaged by accident or damaged while being loaded onto, transported upon or unloaded from trailers, cradles, or other devices used to place boats in water, remove boats from water or store or transport boats on or over land. - f.
 Any boat which has been misused or altered, used in a negligent manner, used for racing, used for rental or commercial purposes, operated contrary to any instructions furnished by Crownline, or operated in violation of any federal, state, coast guard or other governmental agency laws, rules or regulations, or any boat that has been overloaded or overpowered, or damaged due to unusual attitudes or impact. - g.
-Warranty coverage is terminated for used product repossessed from a retail customer, purchased at auction, from a salvage yard, or from an insurance company that obtained the product as a result of an insurance claim.
-Severely limited warranty coverage applies to any product used as a rental. - h.
-Normal wear, tear, deterioration (including rust) of hardware, vinyl coverings, vinyl and fabric upholstery, plastic, stainless steel and other metal, wood and trim tape. - Any defect caused by the failure of the boat owner to provide reasonable care and maintenance. - j.
-Water damage to, dry rot to, condensation to, or absorption by interior surfaces, wood structures or polyurethane foam. - k.
+Normal wear, tear, deterioration (including rust) of hardware, vinyl coverings, vinyl and fabric upholstery, plastic, stainless steel and other metal, wood and trim tape. - h.
+Any defect caused by the failure of the boat owner to provide reasonable care and maintenance. - i.
+Water damage to, dry rot to, condensation to, or absorption by interior surfaces, wood structures or polyurethane foam. - j.
 Costs or charges due to inconvenience or loss of use, commercial or monetary loss due to time loss, and any other special, incidental or consequential damage of any kind or nature whatsoever.